 What is Taxes For Expats?

 Taxes For Expats, aka TFX, is a full-service tax firm which handles personal and business tax returns for American expats living abroad, back taxes, tax planning and IRS amnesty programs for American expats with delinquent taxes.
-They also offer a few other services such as reviewing your self-prepared expat tax return and help filing an amended tax return.
+They also offer a few other services such as reviewing your self-prepared expat tax return and help to file an amended tax return.

 The company is based out of New York and was founded by Ines Zemelman, EA in 2007 (according to the BBB website) and has clients in 175 countries but Ines Zemelman has been preparing taxes since 1991.